guillaume23/inheritance/README.md

 - Prevents single-heir fraud via threshold
 - Transparency of destination address limits collusion
 - Signatures are bound to a specific contract instance and destination address to prevent replay
-- `usedHashes` prevents reuse of signatures
+- Signature replay is prevented by enforcing a single active armed state and requiring new signatures after disarming.
 - Reconfigurable heir set reduces risk of compromise

 ---